 Soups are one of winter’s redeeming qualities.
-This one pot wonder is souperrrr easy and requires so little from you but gives so much to you.
-If only everything in life were like this soup.
+This one pot wonder is souperrrr easy to throw together.
+It requires so little from you but gives so much to you.
+Maybe we should call this millennial soup?

-I doubled the recipe so I could freeze a batch for one of those Sunday’s when the line at Trader Joe’s is wrapped around the store (does this even happen anywhere besides DC?) and I only have a banana and cereal in my kitchen.
-You can half the recipe if that never happens to you and you don’t want a delicious soup in your feeezer for emergency dinner.
+I doubled the recipe so I could freeze a batch for one of those Sunday’s (i.e every Sunday) when the line at Trader Joe’s snakes around the entire store.
+Does this happen anywhere besides DC?
+I usually only have a banana, cereal, and half an avocado left in my kitchen on those days.

 2 tablespoons olive oil